syntheticjohn/apple_tweets_nlp/README.md

 # apple_tweets_nlp
-NLP on customer tweets to Apple Support to identify issues and predict the product group based on initiating tweets
+NLP on customer tweets to Apple Support to categorize issues and predict the product group based on initiating tweets

 This repo contains:
 - **apple_tweets_preprocessing.ipynb**: data preprocessing